 By default, end users are not given any information

-about policy decisions that were made as a result of HIP-enabled
+about policy decisions that were made as a result of enforcement

-security rule enforcement.
-However, you can enable this functionality by
+of a HIP-enabled security rule.
+However, you can enable this functionality

 HIP profile is matched and/or not matched.

 The decision as to when to display a message (that is, whether

 to display it when the user’s configuration matches a HIP profile

 in the policy or when it doesn’t match it), depends largely on your

 policy and what a HIP match (or non-match) means for the user.
 That